 For secondary school learners, this may include:

 - Engaging your child’s school or learning institution about STEM subjects that are offered and extra curricula activities that may have a STEM focus, such as national science forums, pedal prix, engineering challenges and coding challenges.

 - Engaging with young people about STEM-related careers and educational pathways and seeking the advice of teachers and careers advisers about the broad range of STEM-related educational pathways that are available.

 Websites and places

-Museum Victoria cares for the state's scientific and cultural collections.
-Museum Victoria includes Melbourne Museum and Scienceworks, These museums provide stimulating exhibits and activities ensuring that families can maximise their STEM experience.
+Museums Victoria cares for the state's scientific and cultural collections.
+Museums Victoria includes Melbourne Museum and Scienceworks.
+These museums provide stimulating exhibits and activities ensuring that families can maximise their STEM experience.

 Zoos Victoria - Healesville Sanctuary, Melbourne Zoo and Werribee Open Range Zoo - provide families with the opportunity to discover a wild range of wildlife and learn about conservation.
 Over the school holidays, students aged 13 to 18 years old can participate in the